-Among devops tools, vagrant is widely used for the purpose of development and testing.
-It can be used to create a development or mimic production environment.
+Among DevOps tools, vagrant is widely used for the purpose of development and testing.
+It can be used to create a development or mimic the production environment.
 With Vagrant, developers can set up virtual machines by importing boxes (virtual machine templates) from the vagrant cloud, setting VM settings (like networking storage etc) and running provisioning tools like Puppet or Chef.

 The best thing about vagrant is, a lot of application stacks comes bundled with the vagrant boxes.
 For example, if you want to develop on a LAMP stack, you can search for a LAMP box in the vagrant cloud.
 It will list all the available boxes developed by the community with LAMP versions.
 By using these boxes, you can save time in setting up the applications manually.